kahilav2/twitter-dashboard-on-akash/README.md

 `TWITTER_IDS` is contains the twitter identifiers that you want display, as a string, Twitter identifiers separated with a space (without quotation marks).

 `DATABASE_URL` is where Twitter Dashboard gets its initial data in the form of a sqlite database.
 The file needs to be hosted on the public internet at the time of deployment.
-The schema for the database can be seen in db-schema.sql.
+The schema for the database can be seen in `db-schema.sql`.

 Therefore, your deploy.yaml should look something like this: